algolia/magento/_src/m2-indexing-queue.md

 <div class="alert alert-danger">
 	<i class="fa fa-exclamation-triangle"></i>
-	When the indexing queue is not enabled, every indexing job <i>(complete re-indexing, update/deletion/update of products or categories, etc.)</i> will run synchronously.
+	When the indexing queue is disabled, every indexing job <i>(complete re-indexing, update/deletion/update of products or categories, etc.)</i> will run synchronously.
 Trying to synchronously index too many objects at a time may trigger PHP timeouts.
-See more about <a href="/magento/doc/m2/faq-support-data/#my-data-is-too-large">large indexes</a>.
+See more about <a href="/magento/doc/faq-support-data/#my-data-is-too-large">large indexes</a>.
 </div>

 ## Automatic indexing

-By default, the extension indexes each change and deletion of product or category and this change is propagated to Algolia immediately.
+By default, the extension indexes each change or deletion of product or category and this change is propagated to Algolia immediately.
 It's useful, as it keeps the data in Algolia in sync with what your Magento data.
 But if you want to prevent this behavior, you can do it by changing the indexer's mode to "Manual Update".

 This change will prevent the indexer to index every single change of a product or a category immediately.